 Earthing is among the most natural and safest things you can do.

-It can be put to the test by simply sitting, standing, or walking with your bare feet on the ground outside.
-If you have PMS or arthritic pain or a backache or indigestion or just plain fatigue, or feel highly stressed, note your level of discomfort at the start and then again after about a half-hour.
+If you are skeptical, put it to the test by simply sitting, standing, or walking with your bare feet on the ground outside.
+If you have PMS or arthritic pain or a backache or indigestion or just plain fatigue, or feel highly stressed, note your level of discomfort at the start and then again after about a half-hour or so.

-At the end you will feel better and a light bulb will go on in your head.
-You will suddenly realize that there is indeed something marvelous about the ground beneath your feet, and something marvelous that you’ve been missing all these years.
+At the end you will feel better.
+You will realize that there is indeed something marvelous about the ground beneath your feet, something you’ve been missing all these years.

 Marvelous healing power.

 - Most people feel better after they start grounding.

 - Benefits can come quickly and dramatically, or subtly and gradually.
 We are all different.

 - Some people may not feel any benefits until they increase their grounding time.